Edward-w-Jack/grafana-gdecrypt/README.md

 **Grafana-Gdecrypt** is a lightweight Python utility designed to decrypt secrets stored in Grafana v8+ and v9+ databases.
 This tool is particularly useful for post-exploitation scenarios following a directory traversal vulnerability (such as **CVE-2021-43798**), where an attacker has obtained the `grafana.db` and the `secret_key` from `grafana.ini`.

-The utility automates the extraction and decryption of `basicAuthPassword` and other sensitive blobs found in the `data_source` and `user` tables.
+The utility automates the extraction and decryption of `basicAuthPassword` and other sensitive blobs found in the `data_source` table.

 ## Features